cjepson/dcrticketbuyer/README.md

                             critical} (info)
       --logdir=             Directory to log output
                             (../dcrticketbuyer/logs)
+      --httpsvrbind=        IP to bind for the HTTP server that tracks ticket purchase metrics (default: "" or localhost)
+      --httpsvrport=        Server port for the HTTP server that tracks ticket purchase metrics; disabled if 0 (default: 0) --httpuipath=         Path for the data and JavaScript libraries for displaying/storing purchase metrics (default: "webui/")
+                            (webui/)
       --dcrduser=           Daemon RPC user name
       --dcrdpass=           Daemon RPC password
       --dcrdserv=           Hostname/IP and port of dcrd RPC server to connect to